wphicks/vectordb-benchmark/README.md

 2. Specify the search vector and parameters, and calculate the QPS

 ## run benchmark client
-Logs of the benchmarks are stored in the ./results/result.*
+* Logs of the benchmarks are stored in the ./results/result.*

-Datasets of the benchmarks are stored in the ./datasets/dataset_files/
+* Datasets of the benchmarks are stored in the ./datasets/dataset_files/

+* Configs of the benchmarks are stored in the ./configurations/*.yaml

 install dependencies: